13.3" Retina IPS "True Tone" Display

 Enjoy up to 12 hours of battery performance for "wireless web" usage and up to 13 hours of "iTunes movie playback."
 The MacBook Air features a stand-by time of up to 30 days.

-The keyboard features the the revised 3rd generation butterfly mechanism, which provides four times more key stability than a traditional scissor mechanism, and has greater comfort and responsiveness.
+The keyboard features the new "Magic Keyboard" with a "redesigned scissor mechanism" for more key stability than a traditional scissor mechanism, and has greater comfort and responsiveness.
 And individual LED-backlit keys with an ambient light sensor help you type in low-light environments.

 Force Touch Trackpad